 MEREDITH MAKEHAM: I think what people need to remember is we don’t know what we don’t know.
 And through clicking on that My Health Record button, I may be able to find stuff that I didn’t know about, and that’s going to be an improvement for my patient in terms of my ability to make a sensible and safe clinical decision in real time with them then and there.
 So it helps me to avoid delays.
 It helps me to coordinate care.
 We have a very rigorous benefits measurement program running at the moment as well with academic partners around the country.
 There’s a great study that’s been done at Wollongong University that was also randomised, and they taught GPs how to use the My Health Record to de-prescribe unnecessary medications, and not order pathology tests that had already been done.
-And those results were quite impressive. [unpublished research conducted in partnership with Medcast]
+And those results were quite impressive [research unpublished at date of podcast].

 MIC CAVAZZINI: I wonder if the, I mean, it’s hard to tell now how much of the recalcitrance, the slow uptake among specialists is just awareness, or whether there are different design needs for health practitioners working in different settings.
 So I got a sense that general practitioners find the My Health Record useful because they’re trying to coordinate information coming from all these different specialists and labs.
 And both in primary and secondary care, you can get anyone walking in through the door—and they can be undifferentiated patients, and the MHR fills, helps fill that picture.
 By contrast, I guess it if you’re working in tertiary care and a patient is referred to you, they’re already a known entity.
 So I wonder if private specialists don’t find it is useful just by nature of the kind of work they do.